A Look at the Different Types of Biscuits

 Casserole Topper--If you make oven casseroles with meat, vegetables, and gravy, topping these with a drop biscuit dough can add a nice touch.

 Peach Breakfast Biscuit Slice--An easy and delicious variation for your standard biscuit dough is to layer peaches in the bottom of a greased pan and then top with a biscuit crust.
+This makes for a great weekend breakfast quick bread.

 Multi-Fruit Breakfast Slice--Combine a mixture of berries, top with a moist biscuit crust and bake in oven.